 About the Program

-The School of Foreign Service in Qatar (SFS-Q), now renamed as Georgetown in Doha, Qatar (GU-Q), was established in May 2005 by Georgetown University and the Qatar Foundation for Education, Science and Community Development and began operation with the convocation of its first class in August of the same year.
-Its curriculum and academic standards are the same as on the Main Campus, as is the quality of its faculty, many of whom come from Main Campus.
+(GU-Q), formerly known as the School of Foreign Service in Qatar (SFS-Q), was established in May 2005 by Georgetown University and the Qatar Foundation for Education, Science and Community Development.
+The first class began in August of the same year.
+Its curriculum and academic standards are the same as the SFS curriculum on the Main Campus, as is the quality of its faculty, many of whom come from Main Campus.
 The campus is located in Education City, along with 5 other American universities.
-Students can take public transportation or taxis into Doha.

 Language of instruction is English.